“Until you make the unconscious conscious

 Claire Dyson BA (Hons).
-Integrative-Relational Counselling and registered member of the BACP.
+Integrative-Relational Counselling and Registered Member (Accredited) of the BACP.

 I offer a non-judgemental breathing space in which you can put the World on hold and, with no one making demands on you, reflect, pinpoint what’s really troubling you, get to the root cause then choose what, if anything, you want to do about it.

 I can help with many issues particularly high anxiety, working with couples and with those baffled by uncontrollable overeating that, whilst not a full blown eating disorder, feels compulsive, addictive even, with names like comfort eating, emotional eating or binge eating.

 I am an “integrative-relational counsellor” meaning once I have met you, I pick the best from several types of therapy (buzzwords you may have heard like CBT, person-centred, humanistic, psychodynamic, mindfulness and so on) to make a blend tailored to you.
 Like a bespoke scent made especially for you rather than dousing you in the same perfume as all my other clients regardless of your preferences or needs.

 Research shows* that of all the factors determining how well therapy goes our therapeutic relationship accounts for 30% of likely success, hence “relational” and my studying a degree which taught me how to make best use of our relationship.

-I am a member of the team delivering counselling to patients at a busy Surrey GP surgery and I work with The Counselling Partnership, a BACP accredited charity which offers counselling for anxiety and depression from three locations in Surrey.
+I have worked as part of the teams delivering counselling to patients at two busy Surrey GP surgeries and I work with The Counselling Partnership, a BACP accredited charity which offers counselling for anxiety and depression from three locations in Surrey.

 I also run a private practice from my base in Weybridge.
 Before training as a counsellor I worked for 28 years in the private sector so I have insight into the stresses and strains of balancing work and life as well as experience of the ups and downs of life generally.